chartmogul/chartmogul-python/README.md

 Make sure that:
 1. you have prepared `~/.pypirc` with credentials,
 2. a higher version has been set in `chartmogul/__init__.py`,
-3. Test & build package `python setup.py test sdist`
+3. Test & build package `python3 setup.py test sdist`
 4. release works `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`,
 5. release to production `twine upload dist/*`,